graheetphartyal23/DataOps-GYM/README.md

 > DataOps GYM is an interactive gym environment for training and benchmarking LLM-based data-cleaning agents —
 > with dense per-step rewards, structured action protocols, and deliberate adversarial traps
 > designed to expose hallucination, overcorrection, and overconfidence.
+> **The first benchmark that penalizes an LLM for being too confident about dirty data — not just for being wrong.**

 <br/>